KayTrust/kaytrust.github.io/docs/Specs/Trusted-Credentials.md

 **Examples:**

-- A car reseller may attest to a car's functioning state but may not delegate that authority to another entity (authority with depth 0).
+- A car reseller may attest to a car's functioning state but may not delegate that authority to another entity (authority with delegation depth 0).
-- A car brand may give authority to car resellers to attest to a car's functioning state (depth 1).
+- A car brand may give authority to car resellers to attest to a car's functioning state (delegation depth 1).
-- A university may issue diplomas but may not delegate that authority (depth 0).
+- A university may issue diplomas but may not delegate that authority (delegation depth 0).
-- The Ministry of Education of a country may give authority to universities to issue diplomas (depth 1).
+- The Ministry of Education of a country may give authority to universities to issue diplomas (delegation depth 1).
-- The government of a country may give authority to the Ministry of Education to give that authority to universities (depth 2).
+- The government of a country may give authority to the Ministry of Education to give that authority to universities (delegation depth 2).

 ## Big picture